codydjango/manage/README.md

     -t movies drama prison "stephen king"
     -a watch

-mng td -it # show list of all todo items sorted by time index mng td -iw # show list of all todo items sorted by weight index mng td -ic # show list of all todo items sorted by cool index
+`mng td -it # show list of all todo items sorted by time index` `mng td -iw # show list of all todo items sorted by weight index` `mng td -ic # show list of all todo items sorted by cool index`

 # NOTES (general notes for context, optimized for tag search and full-text search)

 this could take two options, quick notes and long notes, in a manner similar to git commit. quick notes would be a single line, long notes would be a multiline message.

-`mng note 'echo r > /var/run/uwsgi/app.fifo; # restart a uwsgi process' -t uwsgi` for single line quick `mng note` to open up a program for multi-line notes
+`mng note 'echo r > /var/run/uwsgi/app.fifo; # restart a uwsgi process' -t uwsgi # for single line quick` `mng note # to open up a program for multi-line notes`

+`mng search note -t uwsgi # search for notes with tag uwsgi` `mng search note -m uwsgi # search for notes with message that contains the word "uwsgi"` `mng search fb -p wenwen -m "refactor" # search through wenwen's feedback for note container work "refactor"` `mng search fb -m "refactor" # search through wenwen's feedback for note container work "refactor"` `mng search -t wsgi # search through all tags`
+`mng search -m wsgi # search through all messages` `mng search # open interactive search that will do live search as you type`